Khwesten/LombokLike/README.md

     echo $test->getNameOfAttribute();
     //Result display is: Test

-If you call a unknown method, receive a fatal error:
+If you call a unknown method, receive a LombokException:

     $test->setUnknowAttr("Unkmow property");

-    Fatal error:
-    Call to undefined function: setUnknowAttr()
+    Fatal error: Uncaught Call to undefined function: setUnknowAttr() In: F:\path\file.php On line: 99 thrown in F:\...\LombokLike\entity\Base.php on line 100
-    In: F:\htdocs\projects\LombokLike\index.php
-    On line: 24

 ## Author